tomsawyer0224/easyChat/README.md

 ```
 source init.sh
 ```
 3. Modify the 'config.yaml' file if needed.
-By default, the chatbot is powered by 'llama3.2:1b' or 'gemma:2b'.
-When using, you can choose either of them.
+By default, the chatbot is powered by 'llama3.2:1b' and 'gemma:2b' in the Ollama framework.
+When using it, you can choose either of them.
 4. You can use the command below to launch the chatbot, wait a few seconds, and then use a web browser to access the application at http://localhost:8080.
 Proceed to step 5 (recommended) if you wish to create a Docker image.
 ```
 chainlit run app.py -w --port 8080